 Satirical Techniques Definitions: This resource provides definitions of satirical techniques.

-Gulliver's Travels Travelogue: Students can use the Web resources in this student interactive to gather background information on the historic events satirized in Gulliver's Travels.
+Gulliver's Travels Resources: Students can use the Web resources in this student interactive to gather background information on the historic events satirized in Gulliver's Travels.

 In her article, "Using Children's Literature to Spark Learning," Diana Mitchell explains, "When picture books appear in a secondary classroom, students behave differently.
 They paw over the books, oohing and aahing at the illustrations, the colors and the topics.
 Enthusiasm creeps into their talk" (94).
 Beyond this excitement and engagement, why are picture books appropriate in the secondary classroom?
 Mitchell asserts that children's literature "is one genre so accessible to all of our students [that] the payoff in terms of what they learn is usually great" (94).
 In other words, because the literary elements and genre conventions are typically more obvious in these texts, student readers frequently recognize the literary techniques quickly and easily.
 In short, children's literature provides a great resource for introducing and building upon issues that are explored more fully in other texts in the secondary classroom.

 This lesson plan is based in part on: Simmons, Eileen.
 "Jonathan Swift and Dr. Seuss."
 Classroom Notes Plus 15.4 (March 1998): 5-6.